2026 Virtual Invited Colloquium

 Colloquium Abstract

 Recent advancements in artificial intelligence (AI) technologies such as generative AI have sparked significant interest within the field of applied linguistics.
 Researchers across various subfields are exploring its potential applications, carefully evaluating both the opportunities it offers and the challenges it presents.
-In this colloquium experts on computational sociolinguistics, corpus linguistics, digital literacies, global Englishes, intercultural communication, language teaching, language assessment, and second language acquisition consider the ethical use and/or potential negative consequences of AI use in their area.
+In this colloquium experts on computational sociolinguistics, corpus linguistics, language teaching, language assessment, and second language acquisition consider the ethical use and/or potential negative consequences of AI use in their area.
 Each colloquium paper draws upon the colloquium presenters’ contributions published in the latest issue of the Annual Review of Applied Linguistics (ARAL), focusing on relevant AI technologies and their intersections with applied linguistics.
-In their work, the authors explored the role of AI through theoretical analysis, empirical research, or systematic review, taking a critical lens to identify constructive and effective pathways for applying AI in applied linguistics.
+In their work, the authors explored the role of AI through theoretical analysis or empirical research, taking a critical lens to identify constructive and effective pathways for applying AI in applied linguistics.

-The colloquium will open with a brief introduction by the conveners, followed by nine 10-minute presentations.
+The colloquium will open with a brief introduction by the conveners, followed by five 15-minute presentations.
 Each contribution will conclude with the speakers reflecting on the potential applications, promises, and challenges of AI based on their research.
 The event will end with an open discussion between the audience and the panelists.